Shielded Metal Arc Welding: (SMAW)

-The electric energy from the arc thus formed produces temperatures of 10000 degree Fahrenheit or higher.
+The electric energy from the arc thus formed produces temperatures of 10000 degrees Fahrenheit or higher.
 A pool of molten metal consisting of base metal and filler metal is formed near the tip of the electrode.

 Both ferrous and non-ferrous metals and alloys can be welded by arc welding processes with proper electrodes.
 The arc and the weld metal pool are protected by the arc flame and slag produced and controlled by the electrode coating.
 The arc and the weld metal pool are protected by the arc flame and slag produced and controlled by the electrode coating.